MoeGPT/Banking-App/README.md

 withdraw, and deposit funds.
 This was the main purpose of the program.
 So, I currently do not know if I plan to update this program to incorporate UI elements or real-world applications.
 I'm still considering the skills I can develop from that or if I should invest time developing skills in other technologies like React and Javascript.
+**Note** The username file is unneeded as I can use the linkedlist that stores all the accounts to check if a username exists or not.
+This also prevents modifications of the username.txt file from affecting the sign-up proccess.
+Will fix at a later date.